Florence, best 30 places to see in the city of Renaissance.

 Emerging into yet another Renaissance masterpiece we have to take a look at the Medici family parish, the Basilica of San Lorenzo.

-Imagine the powerful Medici Family, patrons of art, bringing together the true masters of the ages to create a timeless family worship mausoleums that will endure the test of time and attest to their true power.
-And now imagine that the masters brought in are none other than Donatello, Brunelleschi, and Michelangelo and they all had a hand in creating and decorating the Basilica of San Lorenzo.
+Imagine the powerful Medici Family, patrons of art, bringing together the true masters of the ages.
+In order to create timeless family worship mausoleums that will endure the test of time and attest their true power.
+More than that, think that the masters brought in are none other than Donatello, Brunelleschi, and Michelangelo and they all had a hand in creating and decorating the Basilica of San Lorenzo.

 3. Bargello National Museum